SAFETY TOPICS

 Skylight Safety Precautions

 If you work in construction, chances are you’ve encountered skylights on several occasions.
-While these architectural features can add sophistication to a building’s design, skylights are also an often-overlooked safety risk.
-Skylights can pose serious fall hazard that can result in workplace injuries and fatalities.1 Read on for ways to protect workers and check out the OSHA website for more skylight safety standards.2
+While these architectural features can add sophistication to a building’s design, skylights are also an often-overlooked safety risk, posing serious fall hazards that can result in workplace injuries and fatalities.

 Precautions for workers

-Workers should take the following steps to protect themselves from falls through skylights and roof and floor openings:3
+Workers should take the following steps to protect themselves from falls through skylights and roof and floor openings:1

-• Always use a personal fall arrest system that includes a full-body harness, lanyard, connectors, and appropriate anchorage points (tie-offs)
+- Personal fall arrest systems should always include a full-body harness, lanyard, connectors, and appropriate anchorage points (tie-offs).

-• If you use a personal fall arrest system, inspect it daily and report any damage or deficiencies to your supervisor
+- Inspect your personal fall arrest system before each use and report any damage or deficiencies to your supervisor.

 Precautions for employers

-Employers should take the following measures to help prevent worker injuries and fatalities from falls through skylights and roof and floor openings:3
+Employers should take the following measures to help prevent employee injuries and fatalities from falls through skylights and roof and floor openings:1

-• Assign a competent person to inspect the worksite before work begins to identify fall hazards
+- Assign a competent person to inspect the worksite to identify any fall hazards before work begins.

-• Use personal fall arrest systems or covers to protect workers
+- Implement personal fall arrest systems, guardrails, or hole covers to protect workers.

 Personal fall arrest systems